-NOTE: The laws related to the maintenance policies of your PHI changed in 2013, and these laws require that I disclose this information to you, though this information does not apply to the evaluator’s process.
-The reasons that each item do not apply will be outlined in italicize below each item identified:
+NOTE: The laws related to the maintenance policies of your PHI changed in Texas in 2013, and these laws require that I disclose this information to you, though this information does not apply to the evaluator’s process.
+The reasons that each item do not apply will be outlined in bold below each item identified:

 Without authorization: Following is a list of the categories of uses and disclosures permitted by HIPAA without authorization.
 Applicable law and ethical standards permit us to disclose information about you without your authorizations in a limited number of situations.

 1. Deceased patients: We may disclose PHI regarding deceased patients as mandated by state law, or to a family member or friend that was involved in your care or payment for care prior to death, based on your prior consent.
 A release of information regarding deceased patients may be limited to an executor or administrator of a deceased person’s estate or the person identified as next of kin.
 PHI of persons that have been deceased for more than fifty years is not protected under HIPAA.
 (Any and all records related to a deceased client may be acquired via the attorney of record or by court order.
 All of the evaluator’s records are retained for five years upon the completion of the evaluation or litigation, and they are then destroyed as allowed per her licensure requirements.)

 2. Medical emergencies: We may use or disclose your PHI in a medical emergency situation to medical personnel only in order to prevent serious harm.
 Our staff will try to provide you a copy of this notice as soon as reasonably practicable after the resolution of the emergency.
 (Since the evaluator’s court-ordered process does not generate PHI, this factor does not apply to her process.)